Data Protection

 traceable_protection_data_protection_policy_conditions

 Dynamic conditions help you adjust the rate limit intelligently based on the baseline traffic that is calculated based on the number of days that you have configured.
 By default, the baseline is calculated based on the traffic received in the past one day.
 You can have both, the static and dynamic conditions work together.
-For example, you would use the static condition in case of account take over, where you would want to block the access immediately.
+For example, you would use the static condition in case of account takeover, where you would want to block the access immediately.

 Step 3 — Actions